 A rotary control switch (S1) within the cabinet enables the operator/maintenance engineer to raise or lower the hull unit locally.

-An additional position on the switch changes control of the hull unit to a remote control unit, usually located in the vicinity of the system's display monitor.
-The switch will normally be set to this "Remote position to enable the hull unit to be controlled from the operator's console.

-The units and components are laid out as shown below.
+An additional position on the switch changes control of the hull unit to a remote control via Ethernet from the computer.
+The units and components are laid out as shown in the following figure.

-NB!
+Caution!